Sorry, this program is not available for local students.

 In the face of rapid urban change, cities need design.
 This degree advances the role of design in shaping the future of cities through innovative approaches to urban-based practice.

 What will future cities look like?

-The new Urban Design program at RMIT emerges from a long legacy of urban-based design research, teaching and practice within the School of Architecture and Design.
+The Urban Design program at RMIT emerges from a legacy of urban-based design research, teaching and practice within the School of Architecture and Design.
 The program is closely connected to our world renowned programs in Architecture and Landscape Architecture, Interior and Industrial Design.
 The program is also integrated with postgraduate coursework in the Schools of Property, Construction and Project Management and Urban Planning, offering a multidisciplinary laboratory for urban design research.

 Based in Melbourne, we use the Australasian region as our primary territory of study.
 A series of international workshops at our campuses in Vietnam and Barcelona offer a global perspective and study experience, complemented by online lectorials in urban history, morphology and practice.

 International student visa holders can only study full-time.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.
 These are primarily in English.

 You will have access to the Learning Hub and other online and digital resources through the myRMIT student portal.

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.